-For this project our clients preferred the extra durable the water-based lacquer – ‘Junckers HP Commercial’ in matt sheen.
-For better protection we apply 4th extra coat.
-Another interesting detail form this job, is that we were asked to supply and fit an engineered wood plank from oak in front of the fireplace.
+For this project, our clients preferred the extra durable the water-based lacquer – ‘Junckers HP Commercial’ in matt sheen.
+For better protection, we apply a 4th extra coat.
+Another interesting detail form this job is that we were asked to supply and fit an engineered wood plank from oak in front of the fireplace.
 The whole project took two days to our team.

 Oak wood species is one of the most popular options for domestic wood floors as it is naturally durable and lasting and it also allows the freedom of creativity to be completely transformed in terms of colour due to its neutral undertones and naturally light colour.
 The pictures below show one of our most recent projects related to the improvement of appearance and condition of a domestic oak wood floor.
 Our client wanted to achieve a more intriguing, attractive, dramatic, and statement look for the solid wood timber floor in their living room.
 The final goal we had to achieve is smoother surface, creating a more elegant ambience thanks to a darker wood floor staining, and ensuring an effortless and easier maintenance thanks to a matt finish.

 We started the “pamper” treatment of this 41sqm oak wood floor by sanding the floorboards in order to remove the old finish that gave the surface a dull and worn look.
 After a few rounds with a variety of sanding machines and different grits, we achieved the extra smooth and even surface with no scratches, dents, and marks.
 Thanks to the advanced equipment we work with, once the process was completely finished, we didn’t have to worry about an excessive amount of sawdust – 99% of it was already collected by the machines.
 We continued the service with a round of buffing so we can prepare the floor for sealing and staining.
 No gap filling was required by the client as the floor was in a good overall condition.
 Next, we continued with the application of a darker wood stain.